oniani/miniml/README.md

 TODO:

-1. Implement all `Tensor` operations to be run on the GPU
+* Implement all `Tensor` operations to be run on the GPU
-2. Refactor the `Tensor` class
+* Refactor the `Tensor` class
+* Implement a reverse-mode automatic differentiation
+* More tests
+* Test GPU
+* Implement network layers
+* Implement a loss function(s?)
+* Implement Adam optimizer